 Prior to this, Ken was Chairman and CEO of Trialsmith Inc., a highly successful legal information Internet business serving 60,000 attorneys.
-Before that, he was the founder and Managing Director of The Software Atelier, a community of early-stage software companies, and COO/CFO of Convergent Communications Inc., a supplier of private-label communications networks.
+Before that, he was the founder and Managing Director of The Software Atelier, a community of early-stage software companies, and Founder/COO/CFO of Convergent Communications Inc., a supplier of private-label communications networks.